mchcorp/rva-reporting-engine/README.md

 **Debian Instructions**

+**VMware vSphere:  Build VM with 3 DVD drive devices pointing to each of the following images:**
 **Recommend using Debian 10.13 - Using Full 3 Image set of ISO's.
 You will need dependencies on all 3 ISO images.**

-** You will need to edit your sources and add [trusted=yes] after the deb keyword for the installation media you use during install (all 3 ISO images).**
+**Don't forget to add your user account to the sudoers list ( as root: usermod -aG sudo <your user account name. )** **You will need to edit your sources (/etc/apt/sources.list) and add [trusted=yes] after the deb keyword for the installation media you use during installation (all 3 ISO images).**

 ```sh
 > sudo apt-get update